zdravkov/kendo-docs/tutorials/ASP.NET/Kendo Music Store/Music Store Web/kendo-music-store-web-cart-menu-widget.md

     <a href='/ShoppingCart/' class='k-button'>Checkout</a>

-After manipulating the DOM elements we make standard Kendo method calls to initialize these elements as Kedno widgets:
+After manipulating the DOM elements we make standard Kendo method calls to initialize these elements as Kendo widgets:

             that._menu.kendoMenu();
             that._listView.kendoListView({